Linux package signatures

-GitLab uses a packagecloud instance to share the different OS packages it offers, and uses various cryptographic methods to ensure the integrity of these packages.
-This page serves to provide details regarding these methods.
+The instance uses various cryptographic methods to ensure the integrity of these packages.

 Package repository metadata signing keys

-Current key
+Current signing key

-Key Attribute | Value |
+Key attribute | Value |

 ---|---|